 Can your current professional status appropriately be viewed as “early mid-career” as understood by the Howard Foundation?
-Appropriate candidates for a Howard Fellowship should have completed their formal studies within the past five to fifteen years and should also have successfully completed at least one major project beyond degree requirements that would be sufficient for the awarding of tenure at a research institution or for achieving comparable peer recognition, e.g., through publication or exhibition.
-Candidates who are already nationally and internationally recognized leaders in their fields as reflected by their promotion to full professor or by comparable recognition in their fields of endeavor are not normally eligible for a Howard Fellowship.
+Normatively candidates for a Howard Fellowship will have completed their formal studies within the past five to fifteen years of the application date and should also have successfully completed at least one major project beyond degree requirements that would be sufficient for the awarding of tenure at higher education institutions or for achieving comparable peer recognition in creative practice fields, e.g., through publication or exhibition.
+If not classically trained, artist should be within their first be within the frame of 5-15 years as an active professional in their career.
+Creative practitioners are not required to hold academic appointments.
+Candidates who are already nationally and internationally recognized leaders in their fields as reflected by their promotion to full professor or by comparable standing in creative fields are not normally eligible for a Howard Fellowship.

-Are you, regardless of your citizenship, currently living and working in the United States?
+Are you, regardless of your citizenship, currently living and working in the United States or U.S. Territories?